 A video tour of a good way to spend your 3rd day in Asheville.

-With the historic Biltmore Estate, the Blue Ridge Mountains, outdoor adventures, and world-class culinary, beer, and music scenes, Asheville really packs a punch for such a small city.
+Asheville really packs a punch for such a small city with the historic Biltmore Estate, the Blue Ridge Mountains, outdoor adventures, and world-class culinary, beer, and music scenes.

 After 3 days in Asheville, you’ll surely wish you had more time there.